yukselyusuf/ComfyUI_LayerStyle_Advance/README.md

 ### Download Model Files

-Chinese domestic users from  [BaiduNetdisk](https://pan.baidu.com/s/1T_uXMX3OKIWOJLPuLijrgA?pwd=1yye) or [Quark Extracted code:GaUx](https://pan.quark.cn/s/225197589e7a) , other users from [huggingface.co/chflame163/ComfyUI_LayerStyle](https://huggingface.co/chflame163/ComfyUI_LayerStyle/tree/main)
+Chinese domestic users from  [BaiduNetdisk](https://pan.baidu.com/s/1T_uXMX3OKIWOJLPuLijrgA?pwd=1yye) or [QuarkNetdisk](https://pan.quark.cn/s/4802d6bca7cb) , other users from [huggingface.co/chflame163/ComfyUI_LayerStyle](https://huggingface.co/chflame163/ComfyUI_LayerStyle/tree/main)
 download all files and copy them to ```ComfyUI\models``` folder.
 This link provides all the model files required for this plugin.
 Or download the model file according to the instructions of each node.
 Some nodes named "Ultra" will use the vitmatte model, download the [vitmatte model](https://huggingface.co/hustvl/vitmatte-small-composition-1k/tree/main) and copy to ```ComfyUI/models/vitmatte``` folder, it is also included in the download link above.